Mobasheera/TetrisPDF/README.md

 - 🎨 Red-colored blocks on a 10×20 grid
 - 🕹️ Supports both **buttons** and **keyboard controls (W/A/S/D)**
 - ♻️ Fully generated via Python — customizable layout and logic
-- ✨ 100% JavaScript-powered inside the PDF (Acrobat JavaScript)
+- ✨ 100% JavaScript-powered inside the PDF

 ---